What are Sirtuins? – Overview

 Sirtuins are a family of NAD-dependent proteins with deacetylase or ADP-ribosyltransferase activity.

-They are found in many living organisms, from bacteria to mammals, and are involved in the regulation of important cellular processes and metabolic pathways.
+They are found in many living organisms, from bacteria to mammals, and regulate essential cellular processes and metabolic pathways.

-“Sirtuin” actually stands for “Silent information regulator proteins”, the name already partly tells us their function, they regulate, hence, turn on and off genes that are responsible for various processes maintaining homeostasis.
+“Sirtuin” stands for “Silent information regulator proteins”.
+The name already partly tells us their function; they regulate, hence, turn on and off genes responsible for various processes maintaining homeostasis.

 There are 7 sirtuin proteins in the family, named and coded by genes SIRT1 to SIRT7 accordingly.

-Proteins SIRT 1,6,7 are found in the nucleus of the cell, 3,4,5 in mitochondria and only SIRT2 is in the cytoplasm.
+Proteins SIRT 1,6,7 are found in the cell’s nucleus, 3,4,5 in mitochondria, and only SIRT2 is in the cytoplasm.

 Most attention comes to SIRT1 and SIRT6 proteins and their effects on metabolism.